by Kevin Smokler

 Kevin Smokler: I had no idea you and Wendy Lesser were roommates at Harvard.

 Anne Fadiman: We were roommates for two years, my sophomore/junior, her junior/senior.
 We’d met in the fall of 1970, when I was a freshman, in a very small dorm at Radcliffe that had just gone co-ed the year before.
 Benazir Bhutto and Kathleen Kennedy were in the same dorm.
 The housing office at Harvard must have been up to something that year.

 Wendy and I had a lot in common.
 We were both literary.
 We were both from California.
 But unlike me, Wendy was a mixture of the keenest intellect and the most appealing verve.
 She had bright red hair and many freckles.
 She seemed fearless as she moved through the world.
-She was interested in urban planning and talked a lot about Louis Mumford.
+She was interested in urban planning and talked a lot about Lewis Mumford.
 It wasn’t clear whether she was going to follow the literary path or the urban planning path.